Chlamydia And How The Infection Can Affect You

 Apart from the antibiotic tablets that will be prescribed to the pregnant patient, they will also be instructed by their administering physician to have the womans regular sexual partner/s tested and treated for chlamydia.
 This is done to prevent re-infection from occurring.
 Also, the doctor will give the patient and her partner strict orders to abstain from sexual contact until the both of them have completed their given course in antibiotics.

-It’s important to know that this isn’t just a one-time thing – both the patient and her partner need to be committed to not having sex until they’ve both completed their courses of antibiotics.
+It’s important to know that this isn’t just a one- thing – both the patient and her partner need to be committed to not having until they’ve both completed their courses of antibiotics.
 If they don’t, there’s a very real risk of re-infection.
 So, please make sure you follow your doctor’s orders carefully!

 To be clear of any chlamydia infection, it is important that an expectant mother follows all the guidelines provided by her doctor.